◆ CRUMBS — IN-KluSo's Data Signals Division

 Bank of Canada Governor names AI, trade protectionism, and demographic decline as simultaneous structural breaks — not cyclical fluctuations.
 "Monetary policy should not try to mitigate structural change."

-institutional-signal HIGH
+institutional-signal

 ▸ Read full signal: CORE-001